-Students should follow complaint procedures designated in Administrative Regulation 5145.7, Sexual Harassment, Students.
+Students should follow complaint procedures designated in AR 5145.71, Sexual Harassment, Students.
 A student should initiate a complaint to a teacher or administrator verbally or in written form.
 The complaint should include information regarding the name(s) of the person(s) who engaged in offensive conduct, the description of the offensive conduct (i.e. when and where the conduct occurred, the number of times it occurred, any informal attempts at resolution), and the names of any witnesses.
-Administrative Regulation 5145.7 may be obtained from the district (www.moraga.k12.ca.us) <District<Governing Board, the school principal or the Superintendent.
+AR 5145.71 may be obtained from the district website (www.moraga.k12.ca.us), the school principal or the Superintendent.

 Employees or applicants for employment who feel that they have been sexually harassed should contact their supervisor, principal, other district administrator or the Superintendent in order to obtain procedures for reporting a complaint.
-Complaints of sexual harassment against a district employee may be filed in accordance with AR 1312.3, Uniform Complaint Procedures.
+Complaints of sexual harassment against a district employee may be filed in accordance with AR 1312.3 - Uniform Complaint Procedures.